marionbarker/LoopPatches/README.md

 1. Start with a clean clone of LoopWorkspace main branch
 2. Apply [PATCH NUMBER ONE](#patch-number-one) to add this new option to AB dosing strategy
-    * Inside Loop Settings, Dosing Strategy, this patch adds a new toggle to enable the "linear ramp" of the bolus partial application factor
+    * Inside Loop Settings, Dosing Strategy, this patch adds a new toggle to enable the "Modify Bolus Percentage" for "Automatic Bolus" dosing strategy
         * This strategy uses a minGlucose threshold calculated from the lower bound of your current correction range plus 10 md/dL
-        * For glucose at minGlucose and below, a bolusPartialApplicationFactor of 20% is used
+        * For glucose at minGlucose and below, a bolus percentage of 20% of the recommended dose is used
-        * For glucose in the range of minGlucose to 200 mg/dL, the bolusPartialApplicationFactor increases linearly to 80%
+        * For glucose in the range of minGlucose to 200 mg/dL, the bolus percentage increases linearly to 80%
-        * For glucose greater than 200 mg/dL, the bolusPartialApplicationFactor remains 80%
+        * For glucose greater than 200 mg/dL, the bolus percentage remains 80%
-        * The "linear ramp" option is disabled by default
+        * The "Modify Bolus Percentage" option is disabled by default, leaving the Automatic Bolus using a fixed percentage of 40% regardless of glucose level
 3. (Optional) Apply [PATCH NUMBER TWO](#patch-number-two) to add a compatible version of [CustomTypeOne LoopPatches](https://www.loopandlearn.org/custom-type-one-loop-patches)
-    * These patches are not required to test the new linear ramp and should not be used by anyone not already familiar with them
+    * These patches are not required to test the Modify Bolus Percentage feature and should not be used by anyone not already familiar with them
-    * The Dosing Strategy of Automatic Bolus with Linear Ramp enabled is meant to replace the old "Switcher Patch" which has been removed from this branch of LoopPatches
+    * The Dosing Strategy of Automatic Bolus with Modify Bolus Percentage enabled is meant to replace the old "Switcher Patch" which has been removed from this branch of LoopPatches
     * The ability to choose bolusPartialApplicationFactor value in LoopPatches remains: as before, it is a constant over all glucose values that replaces the default 40%, but is only used when you disable the new "Linear Ramp" option
-    * The other LoopPatches features are unchanged - please refer to the documentation link above
+    * The ability to choose bolusPartialApplicationFactor value in LoopPatches remains: as before, it is a constant over all glucose values that replaces the default 40%, but is only used when you disable the new "Modify Bolus Percentage" option

 This README file is bare-bones.